-- 7.1 The Policy applies to all students and due regard has been given to the Equality Act 2010. - 7.2 Students who have declared a learning difficulty, a known disability or where English is their second language, may have access to an appropriately qualified member of the College community or an external agency representative to ensure appropriate support is provided throughout the disciplinary process. - 7.3 All students may seek advice from Study Plus... - 7.4 Where a student is between 14 and 16 and governance is with another institution, the College will liaise and take guidance from that institution. - 7.5 If a student is under 18 or considered vulnerable, parents/guardians/key workers will be informed during the process, as appropriate. - 7.6 The College Executive will monitor the implementation of the Policy and procedures on a regular basis to ensure the identification of any significant trends. - 7.7 The Policy will be reviewed annually by College Executive and the Learning and Quality Committee.
+7.1 The Policy applies to all students and due regard has been given to the Equality Act 2010.

+- 7.2 Students with SEND or where English is their second language, may have access to an appropriately qualified member of the College community or an external agency representative to ensure appropriate support is provided throughout the disciplinary process. - 7.3 All students may seek advice from Study Plus. - 7.4 Where a student is between 14 and 16 and governance is with another institution, the College will liaise and take guidance from that institution. - 7.5 If a student is under 18 or considered vulnerable, parents/guardians/key workers will be informed during the process, as appropriate. - 7.6 The College Executive will monitor the implementation of the Policy and procedures on a regular basis to ensure the identification of any significant trends. - 7.7 The Policy will be reviewed annually by College Executive and the Learning and Quality Committee.